-Here are nine of the best college cooking appliances that will fit your budget and your counter space.
+Here are the 9 best college cooking appliances that’ll fit your budget and counter space.

 1. Countertop Grill

-Perfect for Your College Dorm: George Foreman 4-Serving Removable Plate Grill
+Perfect for Your College Dorm: George Foreman 4-Serving Classic Plate Grill

 A countertop grill is great for meal prep because it’s versatile and compact.
 Grill three to four chicken breasts, make quesadillas, or even grill paninis on it.
 The bonus of a grill like this is it comes with a tray to catch anything that comes off during cooking, making cleanup easy.